-Expedia is the largest online travel company in the world that includes and extensive list of online brands.
-Hotels.com, hotwire.com, and expedia.com are three better known brands in the US.
-However it also owns eLong, the second largest travel company in China, Egencia is the world’s fifth largest corporate travel management company and venere.com, an online hotel specialist in Europe among others.
+Expedia is the largest online travel company in the world that includes an extensive list of online brands.
+Hotels.com, Hotwire.com, and Expedia.com are three better-known brands in the United States.

 Expedia is a Leader in Online Advertising and Marketing

-According to the study, online travel spending is up by 8% year-over-year and mobile devices are accounting for an increasing share devices browsing content but have not replaced the PC.
-The time spent browsing from mobile devices is up by 45% y/y and the time spent via a PC is up by 2% y/y.
+According to the study, online travel spending is up by 8% year-over-year and mobile devices are accounting for an increasing share of devices browsing content but have not replaced the PC.
+The time spent browsing from mobile devices is up by 45% year-over-year and the time spent via a PC is up by 2% year-over-year.
 In terms of total share, mobile accounted for 28% but 24% of travelers exclusively use mobile.

-- 55% of travelers look for hotel information, 46% are looking for weather/climate info, 45% on airfare and 42% for activities.
+- 55% of travelers look for hotel information, 46% are looking for weather/climate info, 45% for airfare, and 42% for activities.

 - Weather/climate and restaurant reviews are the two most viewed types of content on mobile devices.